-Bohemian Switzerland is technically part of the Elbe Sandstone Mountains, but Bohemian Switzerland is mostly hills compared to the nearby peaks of the European Alps.
-It has tons of hiking, ranging from short family friendly hikes, to the more challenging, yet very rewarding Wild Gorge loop.
+Bohemian Switzerland is technically part of the Elbe Sandstone Mountains, but it is mostly hills compared to the nearby peaks of the European Alps.
+This Czechia national park has tons of hiking, ranging from short kid friendly hikes, to the more challenging, yet very rewarding Wild Gorge loop.

 The hiking path is surrounded on both sides by dense forest, with towering sandstone stones and cliffs mixed in for an amazing effect.
 The hike climbs steadily upward, with most of it being stairs made from cut logs or simply cut out of the sandstone itself.

 After 0.7 miles (1.2km), you arrive at the junction which takes you the Mariina Vyhlidka (Mary Prospect) lookout.
 The stairs up to the lookout go for 0.3 miles (0.5 km) and are very steep.
 We held our kids pretty close for safety reasons.